 Motor Finance

-As a motor finance lender, you will be preparing your business in response to the regulatory position on discretionary commission arrangements (DCAs).
+As a motor finance lender, you will be preparing your business in response to the Supreme Court judgement issued on 1st August and subsequent statement by the Financial Conduct Authority.

 Four key questions for Motor Finance Lenders

 Firms should consider their potential exposures to inform provisioning or contingent liabilities.
-This now requires firms to consider a scenario where all customers who were sold motor finance through a DCA may be included in a redress scheme.
-This may substantially increase potential exposure to redress.
+This now requires firms to consider a scenario where customers who were sold motor finance through a DCA, and some others that fall within FCA’s criteria for unfair relationship, may be included in a redress scheme.
 In extreme cases firms may need to consider options for restructuring and their wind-down planning arrangements.
 You can read more about estimating exposure under the current circumstances in our article click here.

 How will you handle the review process?

 An industry-wide redress scheme set up under FCA’s rule making powers has only been used twice before, British Steel Pensions and Arch Cru.
 These existing redress schemes give insights into the approaches the FCA can take to the process, timings for completing stages, approaches to customer communications and redress methodologies.
-Firms may have already completed planning based on a complaints led approach and now need to switch to considering an industry-wide approach, identifying what the likely changes would be to redress programme set up, processes and procedures, as well as capacity planning to manage resourcing levels.
+Firms may have already completed planning based on an opt in complaints led approach and should also consider an opt out approach, where all potential customers are included.
+Some topics to consider are; identifying data and records; customer contact strategies; redress processes and procedures; as well as capacity planning to manage resourcing levels.

 How will you identify in scope customers?